Barefoot Beach Preserve

 Insider’s scoop: Vanderbilt is one of Naples’ most popular beaches thanks to its prime North Naples location.
 Finding some sand to yourself can be hard to come by, particularly during season, but its walking-distance proximity to restaurants and bars makes it worth the crunch after a long day in the sunshine.

 Ease of parking: Fair; better when you arrive early in the day.
-The new parking garage handles a capacity of 375 cars—a major improvement.
+There’s metered parking or a parking garage that handles a capacity of 375 cars.
 The fee is $8 per car; free with a Collier County beach parking sticker.

 Where it is: West end of Pine Ridge Road in North Naples (adjacent to the Naples Grande)